zlwilson/cpsc310project/README.md

 * Test: ```npm run test``` (or ```npm test```)
 * Test coverage: ```npm run cover``` HTML reports: ```./coverage/lcov-report/index.html```

-You can also run the tests as a Mocha target inside your favourite IDE (Webstorm and VSCode both work well and are free for academic use).
+You can also run the tests as a Mocha target inside your favourite IDE (WebStorm and VSCode both work well and are free for academic use).

 ### Run integration tests